AdrianHP/Challenge-de-Back-End-Puul/README.md

 docker-compose exec api npx prisma migrate deploy
 ```

-Change the `DATABASE_URL` in the docker-compose too.Im using a local database.
+Change the `DATABASE_URL` in the docker-compose too.
+I'm using a local database.